intel-analytics/ipex-llm/python/llm/example/GPU/PyTorch-Models/Model/qwen2-vl/README.md

 # Qwen2-VL
 In this directory, you will find examples on how you could use IPEX-LLM `optimize_model` API to accelerate Qwen2 models on [Intel GPUs](../../../README.md).
-For illustration purposes, we utilize the [Qwen/Qwen2-VL-7B-Instruct](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) as a reference InternLM model.
+For illustration purposes, we utilize the [Qwen/Qwen2-VL-7B-Instruct](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) as a reference Qwen2-VL model.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.